BTW, the stories are often more "chilling" than "scary," more

 ***Annotated Audiobooks for Busy Booklovers***

 Since 2006 CraftLit has released serialized classic literature weekly—the way Dickens did it—but as an audiobook with audio annotations.
 Host Heather Ordover gives you some context and juicy tidbits before playing the next chapter of the current book. *** Listeners regularly call in to share their thoughts to be played in the next episode, which keeps the "book club" vibe going. *** The podcast has been in continuous production since 2006.
-Our current book, "Treasure Island" by Robert Louis Stevenson begins with episode 501.
+Our current book, "Recollections of Joan of Arc" by Mark Twain begins with episode 581.

 ***Audiobooks-with-Benefits for Busy People***